-If it's the first time you are delivering this webinar, you’ll need a bit of lead time to create your presentation slides (if needed) and prepare for your webinar.
+If it's the first time you're delivering this webinar, you’ll need a bit of lead time to create your presentation slides and prepare for your webinar.

-Any more than 2 weeks is too far out and puts no fire under you to get ready.
+Any more than 2 weeks is too far out, and doesn't put a sufficient fire under your tuchus.

-When choosing a date, we found Tuesday through Thursday are the best days for western countries like the US, Canada, Australia and most of Europe.
-The rule of thumb is the 2nd, 3rd and fourth days of the work week.
+When choosing a date, we find Tuesday through Thursday are the best days for western countries like the US, Canada, Australia, and most of Europe.
+The rule of thumb is the second, third, and fourth days of the work week.

 Finding the best time for your webinar will take a bit of experimentation.
 Statistically in the US, the 11 am to 2 pm range has the best attendance rates.
-Webinars with these start times in this range have an average 39% attendance rate according to our own statistics of over 500,000 webinars conducted in the US in the past year.
+Webinars with start times in this range have an average 39% attendance rate, according to our own statistics from over 500,000 US webinars.